scpwiki/find-member-script/README.md

 ![screenshot of script](screenshot.png)

 This is what this [Greasemonkey](https://www.greasespot.net) script does.
 Enter the date the user joined the site on (_not_ when they joined Wikidot!
 Also, remember to get the join date for the correct site) and hit search.
+The preferred date format is `DD Month YYYY`, the same format used by Wikidot in its user info modal.

 You can [install the script](https://github.com/scpwiki/find-member-script/raw/main/find-member.user.js) here.